MockingMagician/moneysaurus/README.md

 # What's next ?

-- [ ] Adding one global resolver object who can have multiple resolver algorithms
+- [ ] Adding one global resolver object who can have multiple resolver algorithms.
-- [ ] Creating an interface for system object recorder
+- [ ] Creating an interface for system object recorder.
 - [ ] Adding a deduce method into quantified system.